StevePro7/3Dcity/README.md

 # 3Dcity

+THINGS TO Check
+When hold down arrow key and game over - the small target does not reset to center When instant death the miss count increments - need to refactor this for invincibility

 Update code so that once quit and resume DON'T go to ready [because currently goes to Play next and spawn all enemies]